SamirAlZgul/RAGSystem/README.md

  - **Cross-Encoder for Selection**: To ensure the most relevant chunks are selected, a cross-encoder is employed, which evaluates and ranks the candidate documents based on their relevance to the query.

 ### 2. **Internet Search**
- - **Real-time Search**: Conducts real-time internet searches to retrieve the latest information about famous personalities.
+ - **Real-time Search**: Conducts real-time internet searches to retrieve the latest information about famous personalities (in a simplified version)
  - **Context Integration**: Extracts and analyzes contextual information from web pages, which is then used to refine and enrich the generated responses.

 ### 3. **Response Generation**